cloudamqp/lavinmq/README.md

 Segments in the vhost's message store are being deleted when no queue index as a reference to a position in that segment.

+## Performance

+A single m5.large EC2 instance, with a 500 GB GP2 EBS drive (XFS formatted), can sustain about 150.000 messages/s (1KB each, single queue, single producer, single consumer).
+Enqueueing 10 million messages only uses 80MB RAM.
+8000 connection uses only about 400 MB RAM.
+Declaring 100.000 queues uses about 100 MB RAM.

 ## Installation

 In Debian/Ubuntu: